HMAR Volunteer or Internship Application Logo

 • - -

-• Aloha and thank you for your interest in Hawaii Marine Animal Response (HMAR) and for your support for Hawaii's marine protected species and our critically important ocean ecosystem.
+• Aloha and thank you for your interest in Hawaiʻi Marine Animal Response (HMAR) and for your support of Hawaiʻi's marine protected species and our critically important ocean ecosystem.

-Before you complete your volunteer applications, please review the information about our different programs HERE.
-It is best for you to review what activities are included in each program as well as the physical, equipment and time commitments that are required.
-Again, please take a few minutes to review the activities and requirements for each program before completing this application.
+Before you complete your volunteer application, please review the information about our different opportunities HERE.
+It is best for you to review what activities are included in each volunteer opportunity as well as the physical, equipment and time commitments that are required.
+Again, please take a few minutes to review the activities and requirements for each volunteer opportunity before completing this application.
 HMAR programs information is HERE.

-Once you have reviewed the information about the programs that interest you, please complete the information requested below.
-HMAR receives many volunteer applications but it is important that potential volunteers understand the minimum training, monthly minimum activity that is required as well as any additional requirements that are associated with specific HMAR programs.
+Once you have reviewed the volunteer opportunity information, please complete the form below.
+HMAR receives many volunteer applications but it is important that potential volunteers understand the minimum training, monthly minimum activity that is required, as well as any additional requirements that are associated with specific HMAR volunteer opportunities.
 HMAR conducts important work and we offer rewarding opportunities but our expectations for volunteers and interns are high.

 After submitting this application, we will reach out to you to give you the next steps to become a HMAR team member.